Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/bijou-c2d6.md

 When Immerkind returned, Bijou let her off on her own devices… but she called back.
 There was clearly a misunderstanding, and Bijou was the one to clear it up.
 Indeed, _everyone_ had the same dialogue with the Princess following the Outlander duel.
 It was a canon event.

 Immerkind started to spiral, now with their self-esteem down the drain.
-Suddenly, Bijou found herself beside Gonathon, acting as moral support while trying to talk sense into the kind knight.
+Suddenly, Bijou found herself beside Gonathon, acting as moral support while trying to talk sense into the Kind Knight.

 ---